Harte Hanks: Other businesses

 Harte Hanks was formerly associated with the publication of weekly shopper publications, with a circulation at one time of 13 million weekly in 1,100 separate editions of The PennySaver and The Flyer in California and Florida, respectively.
 The company sold The Flyer to Coda Media in 2012, having owned it since 1983.
 The PennySaver and website PennySaverUSA.com, a nationwide network of local advertising content online for consumers and businesses, were sold to OpenGate Capital in 2013.
 Harte Hanks had owned the publication since 1972.

-In 2006, Harte Hanks acquired Global Address, a software company based in the United Kingdom that developed International Address Validation technology.
-In 2008, Global Address was renamed to Trillium Software.
-Trillium Software was later sold to Syncsort in 2016.
+In 2006, Harte Hanks acquired Global Address, a software company based in the United Kingdom that developed international address-validation technology.
+In 2008, Global Address was renamed to Trillium Software, which was later sold to Syncsort in 2016.

 In 2008, Harte Hanks acquired Mason Zimbler, a UK-based digital marketing and media provider.

 In 2008, Harte Hanks acquired Strange & Dawson, a UK-based digital advertising service.

-In 2010, Harte Hanks acquired Information Arts, a UK-based data insight, data management and database-marketing firm.
+In 2010, Harte Hanks acquired Information Arts, a UK-based data insight, data management, and database-marketing firm.

 In 2015, Harte Hanks acquired San Mateo, California-based digital marketing firm 3Q Digital.
 In 2018, Harte Hanks sold 3Q back to an entity owned by previous 3Q Digital owners.